 Similar to other in-game achievement systems, the player can earn medals by completing various in-game tasks.
 Medals come in bronze, silver, and gold varieties and are awarded upon completion of the stage in which the medal was earned.
 The player can optionally turn on a function to automatically post to Miiverse whenever a medal is acquired.

 Keeping in line with the standards of the Warriors franchise, and unlike standard entries in the Zelda franchise, Link is not the sole player character in Hyrule Warriors.
 Numerous secondary characters that have appeared in past entries the series are playable for the first time.
-The game also features new original characters, at least one of which is playable.
+The game also features new original characters that are playable as well.

 Each character has their own unique weapon and move set, with some characters able to use more than one weapon type.
-For example, Link is able to use either his traditional sword/shield, a magic rod, or gauntlets, while Zelda can use either a rapier or batons like the Wind Waker.
+The player must select a weapon to use before starting a battle and cannot switch once the battle begins.

 Items & Weapons

-Traditional Zelda subweapons can be found in treasure chests on any given map can be used by all characters.
+Traditional Zelda subweapons can be found in treasure chests during the course of Legend Mode.
+Once a subweapon is unlocked, it can be used on any given map by all characters.
 They are often required to solve small environmental puzzles or defeat boss enemies.
-By finding upgrade items, the subweapons can be enhanced to increase their power and alter their combat effects.
+By finding upgrade items, the subweapons can be enhanced to increase their power and alter their combat effects temporarily.

 |Basic Weapon||Upgraded Weapon|

 Similar to other Warriors games, some enemies will drop weapon bags when defeated.
 The contents of the weapon bags are random and left undetermined until after the stage is cleared.
 If the player is defeated or the battle is otherwise lost, the player loses any weapon bags gathered during the battle.